samkramer08/assignment_1/README.md

 ## How to carry out your assignment

-1. Clone this template into a private repository copying both the main and the submission branches.
+1. Clone this template into a private repository.
 2. Please add your partner and `oop-otoz` to the collaborators.
+3. Create a new branch called `submission`.
-3. Create your code in the `main` branch.
+4. Create your code in the `main` branch.
-4. Once you are done with the assignment (or earlier), create a pull request from the `main` branch to your `submission` branch and add `oop-otoz` to the reviewers.
+5. Once you are done with the assignment (or earlier), create a pull request from the `main` branch to your `submission` branch and add `oop-otoz` to the reviewers.

 The assignment is divided into 4 blocks.
 Block 1, 2, and 3 all define different classes.